Programs

 Our programs are free.
 Suggested donations of $10 per weekly sessions are appreciated.
 If you can, please donate.

-This group is virtual via Zoom every Thursday, noon to 1:30 pm.
+This group meets every week on Thursday, noon to 1:30pm.

 Join us as we come together to connect and share in our collective grief from experiencing the death of someone important in our lives.
 Experience the benefits of a bereavement peer group in a supportive space.
 This trained grief facilitator led group welcomes all bereaved individuals.